 Shared Interest, which makes loans to Fairtrade producers, has a series of in-depth case studies, in which producers speak about their experiences.
 Those covered include Mpanga Growers Tea Factory (Uganda, 9 mins); Salom (Kenya, 11 mins); and Rwandan Cooperatives (11 mins – very powerful, deals with genocide and gender-based violence).
 Each helps viewers to understand not only Fairtrade production but how, with proper funding, it can scale up.

 “Ending Modern Day Slavery” (CNN) Divine CEO Sophie Tranchell explains how the company ensures traceability for its Fairtrade cocoa beans.
 Not the greatest artistic values, but the content is very good if people have questions about the traceability of Fairtrade products.
 Part of a longer CNN series on child slavery and chocolate.
 Short (2.5 minutes)

 Fairtrade Africa has made a variety of impact films.
 One of the best in showing how Fairtrade can scale up comes from Ethiopia; another really fascinating one shows the impact of Fairtrade on education in Sireet (Kenya).
-In the last, Kenyan tea farmers speak about the impact of changing weather patterns on local production and what they are doing to adapt.

 Most powerful is almost certainly Jan Nimmo’s ‘Bonita: Ugly Bananas’ – you can view it online, or buy it as a DVD to show a group.
 The story of Nimmo’s visit to an Ecuadorian banana plantation as its workers peacefully tried to unionise and strike for better conditions – only to be attacked by armed men hired by the company – is a searing indictment of workers’ treatment and a reminder of why Fairtrade is so important.